 Here are all the valid entry and exit points pinned on a map.

-The Russian e-visa costs 195 Emirati dirham or 374 Chinese yuan, which is 53US$ and 50€ at the time of writing.
+The Russian e-Visa costs 195 Emirati dirham or 374 Chinese yuan, which is about $53 or 50€.

 The payment goes through Amazon Payment via the United Arab Emirates (like India paying its russian oil via Dubai-based traders) or via lianlian payment.
 It seems to depend.
 The emirati dirham is pegged to the US Dollar so the price should be stable.

-How to Apply for the Russian E-Visa: Step-by-Step Guide
+How to apply for the Russian e-Visa: Step-by-step guide

 Disclaimer : some of the questions might blow your mind but, hey, “this is Russia” (the answer to all the ‘whys’ in that country).

-1. Go to the Kdmid Website
+1. Go to the Kdmid website

-Go to the kdmid e-visa website and change the language to english if necessary.
+Go to the kdmid e-Visa website and change the language to english if necessary.

 Kdmid is short for the Russian Ministry of Foreign Affairs.

-2. Agree to the Conditions
+2. Agree to the conditions

 Scroll down the page and agree to all 3 conditions.